 Considering Alternatives

-As we’ve seen, I was able to get ELK to more or less reproduce what my PERL script did, in two different ways.
+As we’ve seen, I was able to get ELK to more or less reproduce what my syslog PERL script did, in two different ways.
 It will likely be another tool in my toolbox, one that can be used in certain settings.

-There’s some trade-offs involved here.
+There are some trade-offs involved here.
 The ELK stack approach is fast and powerful, and easier to tune.
-On the other hand, I’ve been able to fairly quickly process 100 GB or more of syslog data with my script.
+On the other hand, I’ve been able to fairly quickly process 100 GB or more of syslog data with my PERL script.

 Using the GUI is manual.
 The API via curl approach coupled with Python could easily be automated.
 Automating the Excel part is likely possible, but outside my intended scope here.

 One key factor with using a PERL script was that I didn’t have to load all the data into memory at one time.
 If you’re running ELK in the cloud and the company is paying for it, storage might not be a problem.
-If you’re running on your laptop, space / memory a likely a constraint.
-(Darn: I can’t replace my script!)
+If you’re running on your laptop, space / memory is a likely a constraint (darn, I can’t replace my script!).

 How that worked: